Hendejac/Protein-Conformations/index.md

 sorted_output = sorted(output,key=lambda l:l[1], reverse=True)
 ```

-Plotting the first 200 features shows that there are a handful of features that are particularly good at classifying the MD snap shots between the apo and holo states.
+Plotting the first 200 features shows that there are a handful of features that are particularly good at classifying the MD snapshots between the apo and holo states.
 Since these features are the X, Y, and Z positions of the Cα atoms there are a few sites on the protein that differ between the apo and holo states.

 <p align="center">